TaliaSeada/Ex3_OOP/README.md

 ### GUI:
 When running the plot_graph() in the GraphAlgo class we get here. <br>
 How to use the buttons:
-1. Reset changes button : This button reset the graph to the default
+1. Reset changes button : This button reset the graph to the default.
 2. Center button : This button prints the center node on the graph.
-3.
+3. ShortestPath button : This button ask from the user to insert two nodes (integers) and print the shortest path on the graph.
+4. TSP button : This button ask from the user to insert two or more nodes (integers) and print the TSP path on the graph.

 ### Diagram: